bigyihsuan/vig-metro-map/ARCHITECTURE.md

 Inter-station transfers represent a connection between two differently-named stations.
 They can have one of three styles:

-- Line: for stations that are more than 1 cell of each other.
+- Line: for local-local transfers.
 Small black line, `1p` wide
-- Blob: for stations within 1 cell of each other.
+- Blob: for express transfers.
+If one station is an express stop, all stations become part of the blob.
 White rounded shape, black outline `???p` wide, white background.
 These shapes are slightly larger than the bullets.
 Covers the entire station.
 - Dotted: for an out-of-station transfer.
 Dotted black line, `1p` wide, with rounded dots `1p` diameter spaced `??? p` apart

 ## Other Rail